killthekitten/kirshatrov-com/_posts/2015-09-14-localized-cache-store.markdown

 published: true
 ---

-Today I got a [question in the Ruby on Rails Core mailing list](https://groups.google.com/forum/#!topic/rubyonrails-core/jRctpsQ-hO4):
+Today I have got a [question in the Ruby on Rails Core mailing list](https://groups.google.com/forum/#!topic/rubyonrails-core/jRctpsQ-hO4):

 > Tonight was the first time i faced one new bug on my website, when i saw one cached partial to be returned in another language than currently selected one.
 That  was i guess because that cache was generated when another locale was enabled.
 Hence, shouldn't local be included by default into cache key?